 In the 1990s, the City of Southlake launched an initiative to purchase land for a park.
 The property acquired included some of Bob and Almeady Jones' original farm, so the City Council decided unanimously to honor his family's memory by naming the park land Bob Jones Park.

 While the park was under development, a number of Southlake residents saw the value of preserving and conserving a section of the park as restored Cross Timbers ecosystem.
 In 2001, the Parks and Recreation Board appointed a Nature Center Development Committee to research and report on the potential of a nature center in Southlake.
 Following the submission of that report, the City Council adopted a resolution that supported the creation of a nature center.

 Also as a result of the report, the original development committee evolved into a 501(c)(3) nonprofit organization - the Bob Jones Nature Center Organization - dedicated to preserving and providing education about the Cross Timbers.
 A City of Southlake park and facility, the Bob Jones Nature Center and Preserve is a working relationship between the City of Southlake and the Bob Jones Nature Center Organization.

-In the spring of 2008, the Bob Jones Nature Center and Preserve opened as a fully functional educational center that includes 76 acres on the Preserve with access to almost 400 acres of Cross Timbers habitat on U.S. Army Corps of Engineer land and almost 20 miles of trails on the Walnut Grove National Recreation Trail.
+In the spring of 2008, the Bob Jones Nature Center and Preserve opened as a fully functional educational center surrounded by almost 758 acres of Cross Timbers habitat with over 20 miles of hiking trails available on the Nature Center grounds and on or near the Walnut Grove National Recreation Trail.

 Learn more about upcoming